rhybrillou/tektoncd-catalog/task/rhacs-m2m-authenticate/0.1/README.md

 # Red Hat Advanced Cluster Security Deployment Check Task

-Exchanges a service account token against a short-lived authorization token to configure a pipeline run using `roxctl`.
+Exchanges a service account token against a short-lived RHACS authorization token to configure a pipeline run using `roxctl`.

+**Note: this Task requires a 4.4.2 roxctl image (task default) or a more recent image version.**

 ## Prerequisites